open-telemetry/opentelemetry-specification/specification/trace/api.md

 `Status` is structurally defined by the following properties:

-- `Code`, one of the values listed below.
+- `StatusCode`, one of the values listed below.
 - Optional `Description` that provides a descriptive message of the `Status`.

-`Code` is one of the following values:
+`StatusCode` is one of the following values:

 - `Unset`
   - The default status.